magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 +++ {"user_expressions": []}

-With the help of the Pyvista package it is possible to build even more complex shapes by boolean operations.
-However this comes with some caveats and will require some refinement in order to produce a clean mesh as shown below
+With the help of the Pyvista package it is possible to build even more complex shapes with boolean operations.
+However this comes with some caveats and will require some refinement in order to produce a clean mesh, as shown below

 +++ {"user_expressions": []}